firstpersonvis/firstpersonvis.github.io/index.md

 # First-Person Visualizations for Outdoor Physical Activities: Challenges and Opportunities - Workshop at [IEEE VIS 2024](https://ieeevis.org)

-This half-day workshop will gather researchers and practitioners interested in first-person visualizations for outdoor physical activities.
+This half-day workshop will gather researchers and practitioners interested in first-person visualizations for physical activities.
-Given the unexplored nature of the topic, the goal of this first workshop is to collect speculative designs informed by experience and expertise.
+Given the unexplored nature of the topic, the goal of this first workshop is to collect speculative designs informed by experience and expertise as well as work in progress, for example leveraging technological advances in SportsXR (immersive analytics in sports), sensors and immersive visualization techniques that provide (real-time) access to information to people performing physical activities in highly dynamic environments.

-The goal of this workshop is to build on these speculative designs to i) explore the space of first-person visualizations for outdoor physical activities and ii) derive a research agenda for the visualization community.
+The goals of this workshop are to i) explore the space of first-person visualizations for physical activities and ii) derive a research agenda for the visualization community.
 We envision this output to take the form of a publication of which workshop participants will be invited to become co-authors.

 The workshop will be part of [IEEE VIS 2024](https://ieeevis.org/) (October 13-18) and will be held in a hybrid format (St. Pete Beach, Florida, USA, and anywhere on earth on Zoom).